yentsun/korinets.work/content/microservices.rst

 We will use well-known tools:

-- ExpresJS_ as http-server to handle incoming requests and pass them as messages to the microservices, so we are calling it the *Gateway*
+- ExpressJS_ as http-server to handle incoming requests and pass them as messages to the microservices, so we are calling it the *Gateway*
 - RabbitMQ_ as the *Message Queue* (bus)
 - SenecaJS_ as microservice framework